Work in progress … we are currently translating - here is a 1st draft of this page:

 Numbers

-- Being a storyteller has been my only profession since 1995!
+- Being a storyteller has been my sole profession since 1995!

-- 14 countries and aproximately 777 places from Stockholm to Damascus I have visited as a storyteller.
+- 14 countries and aproximately 777 places i have visited as a storyteller …from Stockholm to Damascus, from Ireland to Algeria;

-- 50 minutes that is how long the longest story in my repertoire is – a turkmenian folktale.
+- 50 minutes is the telling of the longest story in my repertoire - a turkmenian folktale;

-- 33 seconds is the duration of the shortest stories in my repertoire.
+- 33 seconds that is how long the shortest story in my repertoire takes;

 - 4 competitions I have participated in have resulted in